Permafrost/Tundra/README.md

       Use this input argument when `$documents` contains like formats (for example, when all items adhere to the exact same [XML] schema).

-    * `$mode` is an optional choice of 'stream', 'bytes', or 'string' which determines the type of object the documents are serialized to.

-    * `$encoding` is an optional character set to use when the `$mode` selected is 'bytes' or 'stream'.
+    * `$encoding` is an optional character set to use when the `$mode` selected is bytes or stream.
 Defaults to the Java virtual machine [default charset].

+    * `$mode` is an optional choice of stream, bytes, or string which determines the type of object the documents are serialized to.

   * Outputs:
-    * `$contents` is a list of strings, byte arrays, or input streams (depending on the `$mode` selected) where each item is the serialized verison of the like-indexed document.
+    * `$contents` is a list of strings, byte arrays, or input streams, depending on the `$mode` selected, where each item is the serialized verison of the like-indexed document.
 In other words, `$contents[n]` is the serialized version of `$documents[n]`.